 5. Old Cards & Postcards - We use these to make collages, play post office, make paper chains, or even bookmarks.

 6. Tissue Paper Scraps - This is another medium we use a lot in collages.
-We also use it a in our stain glass window crafts.
+We also use it a in our stained glass window crafts.

 7. Magazines - Magazines are the perfect place to find pictures to manipulate.
 Make silly faces on pictures of people.
 Cut out various pictures to use in collages or other pictures.
 Use wadded up pages for painting instead of a paint brush.
 The possibilities are endless!